 But it was what Bayern had planned.
-In the end, Messi did not touch the ball once in the Bayern penalty area in the entire 90 minutes.
+In the end, Messi touched the ball only once in the Bayern penalty area in the entire 90 minutes.
 The man who had hit 73 goals last season for Barca and who already has 57 this term for the Catalan club did not come close to adding another.

-Indeed, the Argentine covered less ground (7,409 meters) than any of his teammates, although this can also be the case when he is fully fit as he conserves his energy for short, sharp surges into the area.
-There was no such thing on Tuesday and instead of the huge psychological lift a limping Leo had handed Barca in the quarterfinal second leg against PSG when he came on as a second-half sub to save the day, seeing the team's main man present but powerless in this game seemed to have the opposite effect on his troubled teammates.
+Indeed, the Argentine covered less ground (7,409 metres) than any of his team-mates, although this can also be the case when he is fully fit as he conserves his energy for short, sharp surges into the area.
+There was no such thing on Tuesday and instead of the huge psychological lift a limping Leo had handed Barca in the quarter-final second leg against PSG when he came on as a second-half sub to save the day, seeing their main man present but powerless in this game seemed to have the opposite effect on his troubled team-mates.

 Gerard Pique was in agreement.
 "They were faster, stronger and played better football - they gave us a runaround," he said afterwards.
 "It's almost impossible."